angrysky56/mcts-mcp-server/README.md

 Default configuration prioritizes speed and exploration, but you can customize parameters like exploration_weight, beta_prior_alpha/beta, surprise_threshold.

+## Configuration

+You can customize the MCTS parameters in the config dictionary or through Claude's `update_config` tool.
+Key parameters include:

+- `max_iterations`: Number of MCTS iterations to run
+- `simulations_per_iteration`: Number of simulations per iteration
+- `exploration_weight`: Controls exploration vs. exploitation balance (in UCT)
+- `early_stopping`: Whether to stop early if a high-quality solution is found
+- `use_bayesian_evaluation`: Whether to use Bayesian evaluation for node scores
+- `use_thompson_sampling`: Whether to use Thompson sampling for selection

+Articulating Specific Pathways:
+Delving into the best_path nodes (using mcts_instance.get_best_path_nodes() if you have the instance) and examining the sequence of thought and content at each step can provide a fascinating micro-narrative of how the core insight evolved.

+Visualizing the tree (even a simplified version based on export_tree_summary) could also be illuminating and I will try to set up this feature.

+Modifying Parameters: This is a great way to test the robustness of the finding or explore different "cognitive biases" of the system.

+Increasing Exploration Weight: Might lead to more diverse, less obviously connected ideas.

+Decreasing Exploration Weight: Might lead to deeper refinement of the initial dominant pathways.

+Changing Priors (if Bayesian): You could bias the system towards certain approaches (e.g., increase alpha for 'pragmatic') to see how it influences the outcome.

+More Iterations/Simulations: Would allow for potentially deeper convergence or exploration of more niche pathways.

 ### Ollama Integration Tools:
 - `list_ollama_models`: Show all available local Ollama models
 - `set_ollama_model`: Select which Ollama model to use for MCTS